philwilkinson40/Micropython_course/PITCHME.md

 *Reinterpretation* of Python 3.4 optimised to run in *constrained environments*

-specficially microcontrollers; limited RAM & flash
+- specficially microcontrollers; limited RAM & flash
+- power consumption
+  - ~80 mA during connection to WiFi
+  - ~15 uA during a deepsleep
+  - Raspberry Pi 3 in idle is 0.3A !